International Committee on Intellectual Cooperation: International Committee on Intellectual Cooperation (Geneva)

-The ICIC maintains a number of sub-committees (e.g. Museums, Arts and Letters, Intellectual Rights or Bibliography) which also work with figures such as Béla Bartók, Thomas Mann, Salvador de Madariaga and Paul Valéry.
+The ICIC maintains a number of sub-committees (such as Museums, Arts and Letters, Intellectual Rights and Bibliography), which also work with figures such as Béla Bartók, Thomas Mann, Salvador de Madariaga and Paul Valéry.

-The ICIC works closely with the International Educational Cinematographic Institute created in Rome in 1928 by the Italian government under Mussolini.
+The ICIC works closely with the International Educational Cinematographic Institute, which was created in Rome in 1928 by the Italian government that was led by Benito Mussolini.

 ICIC Plenary session (date unknown, between 1924 and 1927).

 Henri Bergson (ICIC president) to Inazo Nitobe (International Bureaux Section director), 1924.